Cloud IPs are “dual-stack” and each one has both both IPv4 and IPv6 addresses that are mapped together as a pair.

 Cloud IPs belong to an account and can be mapped to resources on the same account.
-They are added to an account by “creating” them and removed by “destroying”.
+They are added to an account by “creating” them and billed by the hour until they are removed by “destroying” them.

-Outgoing connections from the server to the Internet are translated to the first Cloud IP mapped to the server.
-If no Cloud IP is mapped, a shared IP address is used.
+Outgoing IPv4 connections from the server to the Internet are translated to the first Cloud IP mapped to the server.
+If no Cloud IP is mapped, a shared IPv4 address is used.

-Incoming and outgoing connections to and from the server’s private IP (such as from other servers on the Brightbox network) are unaffected by Cloud IP mappings.
+Incoming and outgoing connections to and from the server’s private IPv4 (such as from other servers on the Brightbox network) are unaffected by Cloud IP mappings.

 Cloud IPs can be mapped to Load Balancers, allowing seamless transition from one server to many.